|

 the old waiting room in gwrb770a).
 It also

-supported on ornamental brackets/iron work with the letters SR (Stratford
+platform canopy was supported on ornamental brackets/iron work with the letters

-Hatton end of station, addition of footbridge and new passenger waiting rooms
+lengthened at Hatton end of station, addition of footbridge and new passenger

-on down platform.
-The new down platform canopy had typical GWR saw-tooth
+waiting rooms on down platform.
+The new down platform canopy had typical GWR

-awnings.
-Down platform building incorporated small staff room at the west end
+saw-tooth awnings.
+Down platform building incorporated small staff room at the

 back